SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Are Social Media and Coordinated Misinformation Campaigns Fomenting Extremism.md

 ## Metadata
 - Author: [[Gary Marcus]]
+- Date: 2023-12-21
 - Full Title: Are Social Media and Coordinated Misinformation Campaigns Fomenting Extremism?
 - Category: #articles
+- Summary: Social media and coordinated misinformation campaigns are likely fomenting extremism, particularly among younger people.
+Data from polls and surveys show alarming trends, such as younger individuals perceiving Jews as oppressors and justifying violence against them.
+Platforms like TikTok have been found to overwhelmingly side against Israel, with the majority of users supporting Palestine.
+The use of AI-generated propaganda further intensifies these campaigns.
+Social media amplifies outrage by presenting atrocities and bad behavior without context, leading to the escalation of stereotypes and polarization.
+The algorithms used by platforms like TikTok contribute to the dissemination of biased and unbalanced information, damaging our ability to coexist as humans.
 - URL: https://garymarcus.substack.com/p/are-social-media-and-coordinated?publication_id=888615&utm_medium=email&utm_campaign=email-share&triggerShare=true&r=2kuc99

 ## Highlights